unbit/uwsgi-docs/Gevent.rst

 Notes on clients and frontends
 ------------------------------

 * If you're testing a WSGI application that generates a stream of data, you should know that ``curl`` by default buffers data until a newline.
-So make sure you either disable curl's buffering with ``-N`` or have regular newlines in your output.
+So make sure you either disable curl's buffering with the ``-N`` flag or have regular newlines in your output.
 * If you are using Nginx in front of uWSGI and wish to stream data from your app, you'll probably want to disable Nginx's buffering.

   .. code-block:: nginx